 Whether my willed-idea meant a long term job with tedious steps for my reward, or a small one-off domestic task to avoid a problem, neither mattered as I always ended up with the same annoying interference in the middle called Time.

-I’d spent so much life speculating over ways I could close the gap between the ‘thinking’ and ‘acting’, and finally wrap it up at the ‘acted’ as my willpower completes its job and I happily cash in on the reward at hand.
-In other words, I needed to find a way to bypass the annoying time interval altogether (and often, the job) to get to my reward at the ‘what should be’ end: i.e., I latched onto a hypothetical reward by jumping over the physical job/task.
+I’d spent so much of my life speculating over ways I could get around the ‘thinking’ and ‘acting’, and simply skip ahead to the ‘acted’ as my willpower completes its job and I happily cash in on the reward at hand.
+In other words, I needed to find a way to bypass the annoying time interval altogether (and often the job itself) and get straight to my reward at the ‘what should be’ end.

 Hence, I gave myself more time in the process from all the over-thinking, or I felt time significantly more in a backlash soon after attaching to the idea of the reward! 🤦🏻♂️

-As usual, my habits are brilliant at finding any excuse possible to maintain their position, so I added more thought into the process increasing my perception of time.
-I would add more tunnel into the way of my light while under the impression I’m knocking down walls to get there sooner… funnily enough.
+As usual, my habits are brilliant at finding any excuse possible to maintain their position.
+So of course, I would add more tunnel between me and the approaching light, while under the impression that I’m getting closer to the end… funnily enough.

 The Longer Detour in a Short Run 😕